-A student fee of \$20 per student, or \$40 per family of three or more, is necessary to cover the cost of a yearly planner, rental fee for a locker and lock, exam booklets, school sponsored activities and I.D. card.
+A student fee of \$20 for each grade 6 student and \$10 for students in grades 7 to 12 is required by September 30th.
+This fee is necessary to cover the cost of a yearly planner, rental fee for a locker and lock, exam booklets, school sponsored activities, photo I.D. card and other school related functions.

-NOTE: Student fees are to be paid by September 30th.
-The student fee must be paid in order for a student to participate in extra-Curricular activities.
+NOTE: Student fees must be paid for a student to participate in extra-Curricular activities.